cloudposse/docs/content/terraform/best-practices.md

 ## Use `terraform` cli to set backend parameters

-Promote reusability of a root module across accounts by not hardcoding backend requirements.
-Instead, use terraform cli to set the current context.
+Promote the reusability of a root module across accounts by avoiding hardcoded backend requirements.
+Instead, use the terraform cli to set the current context.

 ```hcl
 terraform {